uwitzig/image-analysis/INSTRUCTIONS.md

 3. Edit config.js to add the credentials previously retrieved. (visual_recognition and text_to_speech)

    Leave the credentials for the language-translator empty for now.

+4. Save the config.js file

-4. Go to the project folder in a terminal and run the following command to install all dependencies
+5. Go to the project folder in a terminal and run the following command to install all dependencies

     `npm install`

-5. Start the application
+6. Start the application

     `npm start`

-6. Test the application at: http://localhost:3000
+7. Test the application at: http://localhost:3000

    You can select an image to classify it